ron-aarts/password_tool/README.md

 ## Usage of functions

-put_overwrite() will encrypt the passed value and overwrite the entry if it already exists. put() will check if the entry already exists.
-If it does not exist it will encrypt and store the passed values. get() will retrieve the entry from the vault. prompt_put() will prompt the user to input a value, using getpass, instead of passing it directly. prompt_put_overwrite() does the same as prompt_put() but overwrites the entry if it already exists. delete() will remove the entry from the vault.
+put_overwrite() will encrypt the passed value and overwrite the entry if it already exists.<br />
+put() will check if the entry already exists.
+If it does not exist it will encrypt and store the passed values.<br />
+get() will retrieve the entry from the vault.<br />
+prompt_put() will prompt the user to input a value, using getpass, instead of passing it directly.<br />
+prompt_put_overwrite() does the same as prompt_put() but overwrites the entry if it already exists.<br />
+delete() will remove the entry from the vault.<br />

 ## Code example